yusacetin/yuasm/README.md

-## YuASM - Work In Progress
+## YuASM

 An assembler I'm working on for fun for a fictional ISA.
 Programs can be run with [Yuemu](https://github.com/yusacetin/yuemu).
 It's still a work in progress so there are some known issues and testing hasn't been done thoroughly.
 For example, the last instruction isn't read if there isn't a trailing new line character after it.

 ### System Overview

-The architecture operates on 256 general purpose registers.
-Why so many?
-I wanted to have 32 but I also wanted the program binaries to be easily readable in hexadecimal so I didn't want to split up a hexadecimal digit into different fields.
-The high number of registers enables registers to be used as variable storages in small programs instead of the memory.
+The architecture operates on 256 general purpose registers at the moment but I plan to change it to 16 later.
 Values can be written to and read from memory using all common addressing modes.

 ### Syntax